XueFuzhao/OpenMoE/README.md

 - 10% span len=3 mask ratio=0.5
 - 10% span len=8 mask ratio=0.5
 - 10% span len=64 mask ratio=0.5

+#### After 780B tokens:
+Vanilla next token prediction, because we observed that UL2 objective tends to saturate at the later stage of training, although it enables model to learn things faster at start.

 ### Other Designs
 RoPE, SwiGLU activation, 2K context length.
 We will release a more detailed report soon.